Vallek/webdevtips/_posts/en/2023-06-14-flex-basis.md

 ![](../img/rel-vs-abs-flex.svg)

-* flex-basis: 0; - **empty space** distribution according to flex-grow
+* flex-basis: 0; - size distribution according to flex-grow
-* flex-basis: auto; - size distribution according to  flex-grow
+* flex-basis: auto; - **empty space** distribution according to flex-grow

-If one flex element has grow 2 and the other has 1, then with flex-basis: 0, the empty space inside the flex container will be divided.
+If one flex element has grow 2 and the other has 1, then with flex-basis: auto, the empty space inside the flex container will be divided.
 And it will be twice as much.

-With flex-basis: auto the size of the entire element with the contents will be twice as large.
+With flex-basis: 0 the size of the entire element with the contents will be twice as large.

 [Demo](https://codepen.io/vallek/pen/ExOVqbz)